stevens-s3lab/sidecar/README.md

 ### SideASan

 To compile a file with SideASan enabled, use `install/llvm-sidecar/bin/clang` and pass the flags `-fsanitize=address -mllvm -asan-decouple`.
-To avoid trigger the Leak Sanitizer disable it by running `export ASAN_OPTIONS=detect_leaks=0`.
+To avoid triggering the Leak Sanitizer disable it by running `export ASAN_OPTIONS=detect_leaks=0`.

 ## Example